Best bank for variety of CD options

 TD Bank bills itself as “America’s most convenient bank,” offering long hours and branch access on Sundays, which is uncommon.
-It also offers curbside debit card replacement.

 The downside is that TD Bank only operates in certain states: Connecticut, Delaware, Florida, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia and Washington, D.C.
 So you won’t be able to visit a branch or ATM if you live outside the Eastern U.S.